SakizciAdam/idklang/README.md

 start {
     var s="Hello World";
-    print(s);
+    printl(s);

 }
 ```

-Or check out exampes folder to see more examples
+Or check out examples folder to see more examples

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.